ryrych/pl-typo/README.md

 if you need help how to install the layout in the system of your choise, please ask the relevant question on StackOverflow.

 ## Licence
-Truth be told, I don’t card.
+Truth be told, I don’t care.
 Let it be *CC BY-SA*, OK?
 But if you break it, I will not be chasing you or hunting down.
 Do whatever you want.
 Be nice to other people.
 As I don't drink alcohol, you can send me *good virtual coffee*.

 [1]: /img/typolayout_vectorized.png "Polish Typographic Keyboard Layout"